 The biggest news in the phaco market is the recent release of the B&L Stellaris Elite, with its Adaptive Fluidics TM and Attune® Energy.
-The Stellaris Elite also offers compatibility for both posterior and anterior segment procedures, which causes it to stand alone as a viable option for cataracts & retina.
+The Stellaris Elite also offers compatibility for both posterior and anterior segment procedures, which causes it to stand alone as a viable option for cataracts and retina.
 Alcon’s Centurion phaco platform is a still a viable player in the phaco market.
 There have been inklings of new updates to this machine (or a new Alcon machine on the horizon), but nothing official has been announced beyond speculation.
 Abbott (what used to be AMO – creator of the WhiteStar Phaco system) was acquired last year by Johnson & Johnson.
 With new financial backing, maybe there will be an announcement of development there?
 Per usual, during the annual AAO conference is typically when announcements will be made on new technology that is being developed or released.
-We’ll be sure the publish another article after the AAO on what is in the pipeline in this area.
+We’ll be sure to publish another article after the AAO conference on what is in the pipeline.

 And of course, every year now we get further and further into the era of baby boomers coming into cataract surgery range.
 This means that in the next years, we are going to see a huge influx of cataract needs in the US.
 We believe it’s so important to have a trusted partner in cataract surgery.
 That is our goal at Surgical Direct.